rhinobase/raftyui/apps/docs/pages/components/alert.md

 ## Status

 Change the status of the alerts by passing the `status` prop.
 This affects the color scheme and icon used.
-Alert supports `error, success, warning, and info` statuses.
+Alert supports `error, success, warning, info` statuses.

+### error

 ```jsx
 <Alert status="error">